-Soon after that we reached our destination of Skyewalker hostel in the north western town of Portnalong.
+Soon after that we reached our destination of Skyewalker hostel in the northwestern town of Portnalong.
 The owner, an ex-social worker from Glasgow who moved to get away from the city stress, advised us that a large travel group would be taking over the hostel, and asked if we would mind a double room upgrade, eh yes please!

-We enquired about local pubs, she advised us of one just five minutes away with a pool table or another ‘half an hour’ away which would have a fiddle band jam that nigth.
-We opted for the music.
+We enquired about local pubs, she advised us of one just five minutes away with a pool table or another ‘half an hour’ away which would have a fiddle band jam that night.
+We opted for music.
 The coolest thing about the hostel was the crystal maze conservatory, we had a drink there to celebrate our arrival and set off on the easy walk to the local town, Carbost (not to be confused with Colbost).

 The Old Inn of Carbost

-Needless to say the trip to The Old Inn did not take half an hour!
+Needless to say, the trip to The Old Inn did not take half an hour!
 It’s the way us ‘city people walk’ the hostel owner told us when we jokingly complained the next day.
 We arrived in darkness and panic – how were we to get back to Portnalong?
 It’s Skye, there are no lights!
 Gordon was more worried that we had missed the last order for burgers.
 Panic over, I jumped on a band member as he unpacked his instruments, and he offered us a lift home and we managed to get some grub.

 Stargazing on Skye